With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.

 - Lay your knitted pieces on the blocking mat/towel

-- Grab some of those t-pins (or rust proof sewing pins) pin every few inches around the perimeter.
+- Grab some t-pins (or rust proof sewing pins) pin every few inches around the perimeter.

 - Make sure your knitted pieces are pinned or placed in the desired way.

 - Leave your knit to dry.
-This usually can take up to 1-2 days.
+This can take up to 1-2 days.

 How Do You Block A Knitted Sweater?